Protective Property Trust Wills - just £56.95 for a pair of Wills

 On first death, the Protective Property Trust Will states that the first to die does not leave his/her share of the property to the survivor, but he/she does specify that the survivor has the right to live in the property (a Life Interest or Right of Residence).
 That way:-

-- The survivor only owns 50% of the property
+- The survivor only owns 50% of the property (the 50% he/she had always owned)

 - However, he/she can still live in it, due to the Life Interest